Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     Amplitude.getInstance().setTrackingOptions(options);
     ```

-Each field can be individually disabled and has a corresponding disable method (for example, `disableCountry`, `disableLanguage`, etc.).
-This table describes the different methods:
+Tracking for each field can be individually controlled, and has a corresponding method (for example, `disableCountry`, `disableLanguage`).

 | <div class="big-column">Method</div> | Description |
 | --- | --- |